What does Artificial Intelligence potentially mean for brand personality? Rosanna Beart looks further.

 On the other hand, if I could personalise Howdy, chances are I'm going to like him more, use him more, and therefore continue to interact with the brand more.
 All this is good news for Slack.
 But that bot would then have the personality I want, not the personality of Slack.

-Am I really building a relationship with Slack, or did I just create a robot friend for myself?
+Am I really building a relationship with Slack, or did I just create a robot friend?